engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

 ---
-title: Good practices
+title: Good Practices
 description: Before delving deeper into distinct testing scopes and strategies, we examine generally applicable good practices when it comes to writing tests.
 ---

-# Good practices
+# Good Practices

 Before delving deeper into distinct testing scopes and strategies, we examine generally applicable good practices when it comes to writing tests.

-## Test against public-facing APIs
+## Test against Public-Facing APIs

 When writing tests, we assume as little as possible of the implementation.
 We compose tests for public-facing interfaces, not private ones.
 Private implementations change more frequently over time as additional feature requests come in and code is refactored, moved to libraries, or removed entirely.

 When refactoring code, we run tests to ensure we haven't changed behavior for implementations that call the public-facing methods and APIs.
 Testing against private implementations increases the workload, as we actively just changed the private implementation and are now required to update the tests.
 It is a hurdle comprised of more effort than benefit.

-## Test behavior, not processes
+## Test Behavior, not Processes

 Good tests assume as little as possible of the internal workings of the implementation and test against expected *behavior*, not an expected chain of *processes*.
 An example highlighting the difference: